Recommending Sharpening Stones for the Beginner

 The 8" XL Double-Sided stones from Sharpening Supplies are very similar to the other Double-Sided Sharpening Supplies Water stones above, but they are wider.
 At 8" x 2 3/4" they are a great choice for wider tools like chisels and plane blades.
 This kit also contains the Double-Time Flattening Stone.

 Naniwa Super Stones

 Naniwa's Super Stones are available in the S1 and S2 lines.
 The S1 line is the same as the S2 line, but half the thickness and therefore less expensive.
 Both the S1 and the S2 Super Stones are 8 1/4" long by 2 3/4" wide, amply sized for most knives and tools.
-These are a "splash-and-go" type stone that do not require soaking before use.
+These are a "splash-and-go" type stones that do not require soaking before use.
 While you would need a flattening stone in addition, these stones are a good way to enter into splash-and-go water stones.

 Getting started in sharpening can be overwhelming.
 There are so many options it can be difficult to tell where to begin.
 Everyone wants to get the best value for their money when starting to build their sharpening toolkit.
 Take heart and know that whatever your needs and budget, there are sharpening stones for you.

 We hope this information helps to narrow down the possibilities and guides you to a choice you can be comfortable with.
 And of course, if you still have questions, we are here and happy to help.